 What is cholesterol?

-Cholesterol is a waxy, fatty substance, known as a lipid, that is made in the liver.
-Your body uses cholesterol to make hormones, vitamin D, and the bile acids that help to digest food.
-It takes only a small amount of cholesterol to meet these needs, and your liver makes all the cholesterol you need.
-Cholesterol is also found in some foods that contain animal fats (such as meat, eggs, and dairy).
+Cholesterol is a type of waxy, fatty substance known as a lipid.
+It is made in the liver, and is also acquired through diet by eating animal products such as meat, eggs, and whole milk.
+Your body requires cholesterol to make hormones, cellular structures, vitamin D, and the bile acids that help to digest food.
+It takes only a small amount of cholesterol to meet these needs and your liver makes all that is necessary, so you do not have to acquire cholesterol through diet like other nutrients.

 What are the different types of cholesterol and lipids?

 Total cholesterol refers to all of the cholesterol in the blood.
 Because cholesterol is fatty and blood is watery, the two don't mix.
-Cholesterol is carried in the blood by lipoproteins, a ball-shaped shell that cholesterol can slip into.
-The are two main types of lipoproteins that carry cholesterol:
+Cholesterol is carried in the blood by ball-shaped shells called lipoproteins.
+There are two main types of lipoproteins that carry cholesterol.

-High-density lipoprotein, or HDL cholesterol, is the good kind.
+High-density lipoprotein, or HDL cholesterol, is the "good" kind.
 It moves easily through the blood and does not stick to the artery walls.
-HDL helps prevent heart disease by carrying cholesterol away from the arteries to the liver where it can be removed from the body.
+HDL helps prevent cardiovascular disease by carrying cholesterol away from the arteries to the liver where it can be removed from the body.
 Think “H” for healthy—with HDL cholesterol, a high level is good.

-Low-density lipoprotein, or LDL cholesterol is the bad kind.
+Low-density lipoprotein or LDL cholesterol is the "bad" kind.
 It tends to stick to the lining of the artery walls, leading to fatty plaque buildup.
-With LDL cholesterol, a high level is bad because it increases your risk for heart disease.
+With LDL cholesterol, a high level increases your risk for cardiovascular disease.